 Each nominee will be required to give a formal presentation to the Campus Valedictorian Selection Committee under the following guidelines:

-Successful candidates will be contacted by Wednesday, June 8, 2022.
-Valedictorians must submit a copy of their valedictory address (no longer than 4 minutes) to their Campus Student Life Officer by Wednesday, June 15, 2022 at 4 p.m.
+Successful candidates will be contacted by Wednesday, May 3, 2023.
+Valedictorians must submit a copy of their valedictory address (no longer than 5 minutes) to the Chair, Campus Valedictorian Selection Committee by Monday May 15, 2023, at 4 p.m.

-For more than 140 years, the Governor General’s Academic Medals have recognized the outstanding scholastic achievements of students in Canada.
+The Governor General’s Academic Medals recognize the outstanding scholastic achievements of students across Canada.
 The Collegiate Bronze Medal is awarded to the student who has the highest overall average upon graduation from approved college and university programs.
-This award is presented to the graduate by a member of NBCC’s Board of Governors.
+One (1) award per Academic School.

 Connect With Us